How Credit Scores Work and What Affects Them

 • Payment history (35%).

-• Amount owed (30%).
+• Outstanding Debt (30%).

-• Length of credit history (15%).
+• Credit history length (15%).

-• New credit (10%).
+• Pursuit of New credit (10%).

-• Credit mix (10%).
+• Credit Mix (10%).

 These factors combine to determine your overall credit score, which ranges from 300 to 850.